 - Save a New: This will save the caption as a New StoryPoint.

-Create a New Story Point in Tableau
+Create a New Story Point

-And you can see the new one
+And you can see the new Tableau story point has been added.

 As you can see from the below screenshot, we added the Line Chart to this story point.
 We also added some sample text as the caption.